- Using the Debug Panel

 The index folds the next page of results.
 It folds 1 child result under each of the first 5 parent results.
 There are no more parent-child relationships to fold.

-QuerySummarycomponent now states that there are 20 results (15 “folded” results + 5 results that do not have children).
+QuerySummarycomponent now states that there are 20 results (15 “folded” results + 5 results that don’t have children).
 The third page of results is gone.